ConsumerDataStandardsAustralia/standards/slate/source/includes/security/_overview.md

 ## Overview

 **Until September 16th 2022**,

 This information security profile builds upon the foundations of the [Financial-grade API Read Write Profile](https://openid.net/specs/openid-financial-api-part-2.html) **[FAPI-RW-Draft]** and other standards relating to
 [Open ID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html) **[OIDC]**.

 **From September 16th 2022**,

-This information security profile builds upon the foundations of the [Financial-grade API Advanced Profile](https://openid.net/specs/openid-financial-api-part-2-1_0.html) **[FAPI-A]** and other standards relating to
+This information security profile builds upon the foundations of the [Financial-grade API Advanced Profile](https://openid.net/specs/openid-financial-api-part-2-1_0.html) **[FAPI-1.0-Advanced]** and other standards relating to
 [Open ID Connect 1.0](http://openid.net/specs/openid-connect-core-1_0.html) **[OIDC]**.

 For information on the specific normative references that underpin this profile refer to the [Normative References section](#normative-references).